History of the Central Intelligence Agency: Kosovo

 The United States (and NATO) directly supported the Kosovo Liberation Army (KLA).
 The CIA funded, trained, and supplied the KLA (as they had earlier the Bosnian Army).
 As disclosed to The Sunday Times by CIA sources, "American intelligence agents have admitted they helped to train the Kosovo Liberation Army before NATO's bombing of Yugoslavia".
 In 1999, a retired Colonel told that KLA forces had been trained in Albania by former US military working for MPRI.
-James Bissett, Canadian Ambassador to Yugoslavia, Bulgaria and Albania, wrote in 2001 that media reports indicate that "as early as 1998, the Central Intelligence Agency assisted by the British Special Air Service were arming and training Kosovo Liberation Army members in Albania to foment armed rebellion in Kosovo. (...)
-The hope was that with Kosovo in flames NATO could intervene ...".
+James Bissett, Canadian Ambassador to Yugoslavia, Bulgaria and Albania, wrote in 2001 that media reports indicate that "as early as 1998, the Central Intelligence Agency assisted by the British Special Air Service were arming and training Kosovo Liberation Army members in Albania to foment armed rebellion in Kosovo.
+The hope was that with Kosovo in flames NATO could intervene".

 The KLA was largely funded through narcotics trafficking.
 When the US State Department at first listed the KLA as a terrorist organization in 1998 (later revoked), it noted its links to the heroin trade, and a briefing paper for the US Congress stated: "We would be remiss to dismiss allegations that between 30 and 50 percent of the KLA's money comes from drugs."
 By 1999, Western intelligence agencies estimated that over $250m of narcotics money had found its way into KLA coffers.
 After the NATO bombing of 1999, KLA-linked heroin traffickers again began using Kosovo as a major supply route; in 2000, an estimated 80% of Europe's heroin supply was controlled by Kosovar Albanians.

 Alex Roslin of the Montreal Gazette summarized evidence indicating CIA complicity to KLA's funding from heroin trade.
 Former DEA agent Michael Levine said "…They (the CIA) protected them (the KLA) in every way they could.
 As long as the CIA is protecting the KLA, you've got major drug pipelines protected from any police investigation".

 Osama Bin Laden

 Agency files show that it is believed Osama bin Laden was funding the Afghan rebels against the USSR in the '80s.
 Allegations of CIA assistance to Osama bin Laden in the early 80s have been presented by some sources and politicians, including UK foreign secretary Robin Cook.
 Prince Bandar bin Sultan of Saudi Arabia has also stated that bin Laden once expressed appreciation for the United States' help in Afghanistan.
-However, U.S. government officials and a number of other parties maintain that the U.S. supported only the indigenous Afghan mujahideen.
+However, U.S. government officials and a number of other parties maintain that the U.S. supported only the indigenous Afghan mujaheddin.